 Introducing yourself in french in formal contexts

 Do you want to learn more languages?
 Or simply know more about French?
-Then, you can use Ling App by Simya Solutions.
+Then, you can use Ling App.
 It is a learning app that can help you improve your French and offers the possibility of learning 60+ languages from a mobile device or desktop.